-According to a 2014 Gallup poll, less than one-third (31.5%) of U.S. workers were engaged in their jobs in 2014.
-While that is up from the previous year and the highest since Gallup began tracking engagement, the flip side is that the majority of employees are not engaged and, according to the poll, 14.5% were “actively disengaged”.
+According to a Gallup poll on employee engagement, less than one-third (31.5%) of U.S. workers were engaged in their jobs.
+While that is up from the previous year and the highest since Gallup began tracking engagement, the flip side is that the majority of employees are not engaged and, according to the poll, 14.5% were “actively disengaged.”

-The Gallup poll went on to say that the highest engagement was among managers and executive officers and had increased over 2013 from 34.7% to 38.4%.
+The Gallup poll went on to say that the highest engagement was among managers and executive officers and had increased from 34.7% to 38.4%.
 This means that 61.6% of executives and managers are either not engaged or actively disengaged.
-So what is the effect of this disengagement on front line employees?
+So what is the effect of disengagement on front-line employees?

-A 2013 survey by recruitment agency Staffbay.com found that 87.2% of employees wanted to leave their current role within 12 months and a study by Harris Interactive indicated that 74% of people would consider leaving their job.
+Another survey by recruitment agency Staffbay.com found that 87.2% of employees wanted to leave their current role within 12 months, and a study by Harris Interactive indicated that 74% of people would consider leaving their job.

-While these studies were done in 2013, they are still relevant as the economy and job market improve from where they were at the time of the studies.
-It is important to also keep in mind that talented employees are always in demand and those are the ones who will leave first.
+While these studies were done a few years ago, they are still relevant as the economy and job market improve from where they were at the time of the studies.
+It is important to also keep in mind that talented employees are always in demand, and those are the ones who will leave first.

 Where does manager engagement fit into this picture?
 If we look at the Staffbay survey, 52.6% of their respondents said they would leave because they did not trust their boss.